Last updated: November 13, 2024

 The YAML configuration file stores both the table details and checks configurations.

-In this example, we have set three maximum percentage thresholds levels for the check:
+In this example, we have set the maximum percentage threshold level for the check:

-The highlighted fragments in the YAML file below represent the segment where the profiling duplicate_percent
+The highlighted fragments in the YAML file below represent the segment where the monitoring daily_duplicate_percent

 check is configured.